adam j hartz

 software

-the following are a couple of software-related projects i have worked on (at least the ones that someone else might find useful). most are not fully finished, but they should be usable (more-or-less).
+the following are a couple of software-related projects i have worked on (at least the ones that someone else might find useful).

-- CAT-SOOP: a modern, programmable learning management system used in several subjects at MIT
+- CAT-SOOP: a modern, programmable learning management system

 - PLGRM: a tool for managing access control to remote Git repositories